|Follow us on these sites...

-As has been the case for eight years now, FROM THE PRESS BOX TO PRESS ROW has ranked the top 10 HBCU FCS recruiting classes.
-The rankings are based on the talent that was brought in and research that we did based upon school releases, local newspaper articles, and recruiting boards.
+As has been the case for nine years now, FROM THE PRESS BOX TO PRESS ROW has ranked the top 10 HBCU FCS recruiting classes.
+The rankings are based on research that we did based upon school releases, local newspaper articles, and recruiting boards.

-A special thanks goes out to the various beat writers at respective newspapers.
+Special thanks go out to the various beat writers at respective newspapers and to the sports information directors.

 Your feedback is greatly appreciated.
 On Twitter @boxtorow on Facebook/box2row or email us at firstname.lastname@example.org.